Moh-Dehghan/Nemoria/README.md

 # Nemoria

-**Nemoria** is a lightweight, asynchronous, in-memory datastore with with CRUD client-server architecture.
+**Nemoria** is a lightweight, asynchronous, in-memory datastore with secure client-server protocol, supporting real-time multi-client CRUD operations.
 It is designed for **fast prototyping, experiments, and educational use cases** where a minimal and hackable data layer is needed.

 ✨ With Nemoria, you can **read and write data in real time** from **any process, thread, or program**, using multiple clients simultaneously.